shawlu95/centaurwealth.io/readme.md

 # Double-Entry Bookkeeping

-This is an accounting app to help individuals and busiensses manage their wealth and export financial statements in the most professional style.
+This is an accounting app to help individuals and busiensses manage their wealth and export financial statements with the classic double-entry bookkeeping method.
 Say good bye to [mint](mint.com) and [acorns](acorns.com).
 Life is too short for amateur finance.

 ## Microservice Design

 This is a read-heavy app because each transaction is written o``nly once, but accessed many times when user retrieves a list of transaction or requests a chart or table that aggregates over transactions.

-- auth service: handle user account creation, login, logout
+- [auth service](./auth/): handle user account creation, login, logout
-- ledger service: handle double-entry bookkeeping record
+- [ledger service](./ledger/): handle double-entry bookkeeping record
-- networth service: calculate asset, liability on a fixed interval
+- [timeline service](./timeline/): calculate asset, liability on a fixed interval
-- balance sheet service: listens to write event and automatically update current/historic balance sheet
+- [balance service](./balance/): listens to write event and automatically update current/historic balance sheet
-- budget service: listens to expense event from ledger service and group expense into category.
+- [budget service](./budget/): listens to expense event from ledger service and group expense into category.
 Support budget planning

 ## Learning Experience